nihui/z-image-ncnn/README.md

 Currently, this program requires a Vulkan capable graphics card with at least 16GB of VRAM to run.

+This program requires code from the ncnn git master branch to achieve correct results and optimal performance.

 Further performance and video memory usage optimizations are underway.
 Please stay tuned :)

 ### prepare model files